 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
-The Corporation has met on eight occasions throughout 2020/21 including one special meeting.
+The Corporation has met on eight occasions throughout 2021/22 including two special meetings.